FinalSurgery/ansible-tutorial-gcp/README.md

 this is a farely easy example of a configuration.
 I have included an example of installing and configuring a LAMP server and a server client for testing. in order to set up and run the example you should refer to Dany's terraform tutorial to deploy the instances in your project or simply create two instances that match the names in the screenshots above.

-## Paybook in general
+## Playbooks in general

 The easiest way to create a playbook is to lookup a quickstart guide and write out all the steps in YAML.
 Ansible will then perform every step in that playbook one at the time and on multiple machines.
 You can then add your own configurations depending on your needs.

 ## Why Ansible instead of Terraform

 While both Ansible and Terraform can perform the same actions they have one difference that makes Terraform good for deploying large scale infrastructure and Ansible for OS and application configurations.
+One is declarative one is procedural, or stateful and stateless.

-### stateless vs stateful
+### Stateless vs Stateful

 Ansible is stateless vs Terraform which is stateful, Terraform is keeps a meticulous record of every action performed called a .tfstate file, this allows.
 Ansible on the contrary will check everytime a playbook is ran to make sure that that action is not performed already, if an action is not performed the action will then be performed.
 This is also known as the declarative vs procedural.